ome/ome-contributing/docs/bioformats-release-process.rst

     $ git push origin master vx.y.z

-This will trigger GitHub action builds, generate artifacts, create a GitHub release and upload the artifacts to the release on GitHub.
+This will trigger GitHub action builds, generate artifacts, create a GitHub release and upload the artifacts to the release on GitHub and to the `OME artifactory`_.
 An hourly cron job runs on our virtual machine and copy the artifacts published on Github under `Bio-Formats Downloads`_.

 Close the milestone if any and add new one if needed.